nixn/pdns-etcd3/README.md

 Each connection still begins with an 'initialize' call, but only the non-ETCD parameters are available to it.
 In this mode the data is loaded only once (uses memory only once).

-The current restriction on the setting `zone-cache-refresh-interval` (see above) is here valid too, so set it to `0` for now.

 Example PowerDNS configuration file:
 ```
 launch=remote
 remote-connection-string=unix:path=/path/to/pdns-etcd3-socket[,pdns-version=3|4|5][,log-<level>=<components>]
-zone-cache-refresh-interval=0
 # in unix mode it is ok to launch multiple access threads, the data is protected by mutexes for concurrent access (including updates)
 distributor-threads=3
 ```